devopsjess/github-wutyee/README.md

     git checkout <branch_name>:

-Contributing

-We welcome contributions from the community!
-If you have any suggestions for improvements or new tutorials, please feel free to submit a pull request.
-Support

-If you encounter any issues or have questions about GitHub Learning, please open an issue or contact support@example.com.
-License
-This project is licensed under the MIT License.
-Lists all branches in the repository.
-It also indicates the currently checked out branch with an asterisk (*).

 git checkout [branch_name]: Switches to the specified branch, updating the working directory to reflect the state of that branch.
 It's also used to create new branches by specifying the -b flag followed by the new branch name.